convertigo/c8oprj-lib-baserow/readme.md

 ### formssource_GetTableData

-Get data from a Baserow table for a data grid.
-Each column of the Baserow table will be displayed as the same column in the data grid
+Get data from the no-code database table for a data grid.
+Each column of the table will be displayed as the same column in the data grid

 **variables**